-This section summarizes significant Council of Governments' activities through September 2012.
+This section summarizes significant Council of Governments' activities through September 2013.

-In Chester County, an EDA approved project is now in process to upgrade a pump station and install a new force main serving the economically important Lando Wastewater Treatment Plant near the Town of Richburg.
+In Chester County, an EDA approved project is now beginning construction to upgrade a pump station and install a new force main serving the economically important Lando Wastewater Treatment Plant near the Town of Richburg.
 The project will allow for the creation of over 45 new jobs at Guardian Industries.
 Guardian plans to invest \$45,000,000 to install a new glass manufacturing process at the Richburg plant.

 In York County, a project to upgrade the City of York's wastewater treatment plant is now complete.
 The project is a major upgrade of the City's wastewater treatment plant capacity.
 The project will allow for the creation of up to 500 new jobs at five industries.
+The COG is also working with the City on a \$1.9 million project to connect York's water system to the City of Rock Hill's system.

-The City of Rock Hill has completed an EDA funded planning study to look at ways to further job creation and redevelopment in its downtown area.
-The City was also awarded an EDA Public Works grant for a project to serve a new Ross Stores distribution facility which will result in the creation of 550 new jobs and a \$150,000,000 investment by the company.
+The City of Rock Hill is now working on the design of an EDA Public Works project to serve a new Ross Stores distribution facility which will result in the creation of 550 new jobs and a \$150,000,000 investment by the company by realigning Paddock Parkway.